Akki07861/Terrafrom-Begineer-to-Pro/D1/README.md

 Its my first time to create the instance with the terrform. i have created the ec2.tf file for cretion of instance in aws make sure to add crediantilas to code.

+for running this you need to setup the terraform in your pc/laptop and add security credentials in file.

+Script to run:

+terraform init  #used to initialize the terraform in directory terraform validate  # used to validate the hcl code terraform fmt     # to formate the code into the ec2.tf terraform plan    # to make blueprint for architecture terraform apply   # to apply the changes in the AWS terraform destroy  # to destroy the applied changes in AWs